fehmicansaglam/the-little-cassandra-book/en/cassandra.md

 The theorem states that of these three properties:

 Consistency: all nodes see the same data at the same time.

 Availability: node failures do not prevent survivors from continuing to operate.

-Partition tolerance: the system continues to operate despite message loss due to network and/or node failure only two can be satisfied simultaneously.
+Partition tolerance: the system continues to operate despite message loss due to network and/or node failure.

+only two can be satisfied simultaneously.

 Cassandra sits in the AP side of the CAP diagram.
 That means Cassandra is always available and can tolerate network partitions but it does not provide strong consistency.
 (Or does it?
 We'll see.)